juicedata/juicefs/docs/en/hadoop_java_sdk.md

 ### Flink

 Add configuration parameters to `conf/flink-conf.yaml`.
 If you only use JuiceFS in Flink, you don't need to configure JuiceFS in the Hadoop environment, you only need to configure the Flink client.

+### Hudi

+> **Note**: The latest version of Hudi (v0.9.0) does not yet support JuiceFS, you need to compile the latest master branch yourself.

+Please refer to ["Hudi Official Documentation"](https://hudi.apache.org/docs/next/jfs_hoodie) to learn how to configure JuiceFS.

 ### Restart Services